hxxru-u/hxxru-u.github.io/_posts/2025-01-24-meaning-making.md

   - Self
   - Creative Practice
   - World Modeling
-excerpt: "my take on art and meaning"
+excerpt: "My take on art and meaning."
 ---

 These are my thoughts on *what art is*, and why it is so fundamental to my worldview.